Wiley Park, New South Wales: Schools

 Wiley Park Girls High School (established 1957) is also located here.
 Former NSW Ombudsman Irene Moss and chef Maggie Beer attended the school.

 Transport

-Wiley Park railway station is on the Bankstown Line of the Sydney Trains network.
+Wiley Park railway station is located on the Bankstown railway line.
+The station was temporarily closed on 30 September 2024 to allow for the line to be converted to Sydney Metro standards.
+Once reopened, the station will be serviced by Metro North West & Bankstown Line services.

 King Georges Road is a main road running through Wiley Park that starts as Wiley Avenue, to the north in Greenacre through to Beverly Hills in the south and beyond.
 Canterbury Road runs along the southern border of the suburb.